lab1092/blender-manual_ja/manual/render/workflows/bake.rst

 such as AO or soft shadows from area lights.
 If you bake AO for the main objects, you will not have to enable it for the full render, saving render time.

-Use :guilabel:`Full Render` or :guilabel:`Textures` to create an image texture;
+Use *Full Render* or *Textures* to create an image texture;
 baked procedural textures can be used as a starting point for further texture painting.
-Use :guilabel:`Normals` to make a low-resolution mesh look like a high-resolution mesh.
+Use *Normals* to make a low-resolution mesh look like a high-resolution mesh.
 To do that, UV-unwrap a high-resolution, finely sculpted mesh and bake its normals.
-Save that normal map, and :guilabel:`Mapping` (texture settings) the UV of a similarly unwrapped low-resolution mesh.
+Save that normal map, and *Mapping* (texture settings) the UV of a similarly unwrapped low-resolution mesh.
 The low-resolution mesh will look just like the high-resolution, but will have much fewer faces/polygons.